 Allowing your Brazil nut cheese to ferment can add additional flavor.
 The length of Brazil nut cheese fermentation does vary depending on the recipe and desired results, but generally speaking two full days should be enough time.
 Some recipes will also call for yeast, probiotic or other ingredients to help speed this step up, though it’s not entirely necessary.

 Now get experimental!
-You can use whatever you like to add a kick of flavor, but common ingredients added to nut cheese at this stage are garlic, parsley, thyme, salt, pepper, rosemary and more.
+You can use whatever you like to add a flavor-kick, but common ingredients added to nut cheese at this stage are garlic, parsley, thyme, salt, pepper, rosemary and more.
 Play around with flavor to get your perfect custom Brazil nut cheese that you and you and your family adore.

-Making Brazil nut cheese is a fun and delicious way to enjoy vegan, dairy-free cheese right at home.
+Making Brazil Nuts cheese is a fun and delicious way to enjoy vegan, dairy-free cheese right at home.
 Nutty, rich and full of flavor, Brazil nut cheese is an excellent vegetable-based protein packed addition to recipes, and can also be enjoyed with crackers or on bread.
 You’ll find that Brazil nut cheese recipes are easy to make even for first-timers and many recipe variations from cream cheese to cheese balls and spreads are available.
-Not familiar with the benefits and uses of brazil nuts?
-Read all about them here